 In accordance with Texas Education Code Section 51.9741, the Texas Comptroller of Public Accounts Online State Expenditure Database may be accessed to provide information on payment drawn from money appropriated from the state general revenue fund or received as student tuition or fee payments.

-The Account Payable Office utilizes both an RSS feed and an announcements webpage to keep the campus community informed of changes in a timely manner. we encourage all campus users involved in initiating payments to subscribe to the RSS feed so that you automatically receive updates to the page.
-Instructions for signup are found here: /accounts-payable/resources/How-to-Add-an-RSS-Feed.html Additinally, announcements may be accessed on the following webpage: http://www.txstate.edu/gao/ap/RSS-Feed-Page.html.
+The Accounts Payable Office utilizes both an RSS feed and an announcements webpage to keep the campus community informed of changes in a timely manner.
+We encourage all campus users involved in initiating payments to subscribe to the RSS feed so that you automatically receive updates to the page.
+Instructions for signup are found here: /accounts-payable/resources/How-to-Add-an-RSS-Feed.html Additionally, announcements may be accessed on the following webpage: http://www.txstate.edu/gao/ap/RSS-Feed-Page.html.